Uppukandam Brothers

 Uppukandam Brothers is a 1993 Indian Malayalam-language action film directed by T. S. Suresh Babu and written by Kaloor Dennis from a story by Thommichan Neendoor.
-The film stars Captain Raju, Mohan Raj, Babu Antony, Jagadish, Baiju Santhosh, Geetha, Maathu, Siddique, Rajan P. Dev, Prathapachandran, and Jagathy Sreekumar.
+It stars Jagadish, Captain Raju, Mohan Raj, Babu Antony, Baiju Santhosh, Geetha, Maathu, Siddique, Rajan P. Dev, Prathapachandran, and Jagathy Sreekumar.
 The film gave a breakthrough for Babu Antony's career.
-The background score for this film was composed by S. P. Venkatesh.
-A sequel, Uppukandam Brothers: Back in Action was released on 2011.
+The background score was composed by S. P. Venkatesh.
+A sequel, Uppukandam Brothers: Back in Action was released in 2011.